trevortombe/alberta_eci/README.md

 drilled).
 Third, “ECI.R” estimates the first principle component from this data and generates the visualization.

-The latest ECI for Feb 2021 is -1.15.
+The latest ECI for Mar 2021 is 0.75.
 The full time series since Jan 2002 is plotted below:

 ![Alberta ECI](plot.png)

 ------------------------------------------------------------------------

-The index was last updated on 2021-05-03 16:00:34 MDT.
+The index was last updated on 2021-06-01 09:44:30 MDT.